bdmurray/work-experience/resume.md

 Winter 1998 – Spring 2000

 - Implemented performance enhancements to globally distributed real-time airline cargo delivery and tracking systems.
-- Project planning, programmer, development, and international client installations and troubleshooting.
+- Project planning, programming, development, and international client installations and troubleshooting.
 - Primary developer responsible for integrating the back-end mainframe system with an online booking request and tracking system.
 This online component was deployed extensively and utilized globally.

 ## Certifications and Awards